 Rainbow Springs State Park contains a significant amount of burn habitat.
 Natural communities within the park that are naturally maintained by fire include sandhills, mesic flatwoods, scrubby flatwoods, basin swamps, and depression marshes.
 Altered landcover types that may also be managed with fire include pine plantation, successional hardwood forest, and abandoned pasture.
 The majority of the burn habitat consists of sandhills and mesic flatwoods of varying quality.
 A large area of sandhills on the Griffitts Addition was converted to sand pine plantation in the past and is currently unavailable for burning due to the incendiary nature of sand pine plantations.
 Once the sand pines are removed through a timber harvest, those areas will be placed in rotation with the other sandhill management zones.
 Some sandhill and mesic flatwood areas have become dominated by offsite hardwoods, primarily laurel oaks, due to long term fire suppression.
-These areas are currently classified as successional hardwood forest.
-Some of these areas may not be available for burning without substantial hardwood reduction.
+These areas may not be available for burning without substantial hardwood reduction.
 Abandoned pastures will also be managed with fire to suspend encroachment of offsite hardwoods and manage herbaceous vegetation.